katie-cool-chick/proof-of-concept/helm-wankery/README.md

 * Catches when resource exists and is not yet managed
 * Catches when API is not available
-* No warning on deprecated APIs
+* No non-zero exit code on deprecated API.
+Warning is in stderr
 * No warning on API mismatch

 ### upgrade --install